gobeyondidentity/customer-docs/docs/risk-overview.md

 ---

 <div class="alert alert--primary" role="alert">
-  The <b>Threat Dashboard</b> is an early access feature and requires an entitlement.
+  <b>Risk Overview</b> is an early access feature and requires an entitlement.
 Reach out to our team for access!
 </div>

 <br />

-The dashboard provides easy-to-use and intuitive threat intelligence analytics.
-This new dashboard will help you identify users, passkeys, and authentications that have displayed some risk over the last 0-90 days.
+The Risk Overview feature provides easy-to-use and intuitive threat intelligence analytics.
+This new feature will help you identify users, passkeys, and authentications that have displayed some risk over the last 0-90 days.

 It includes interactive filters, weighting controls, and widgets displaying IDs, devices, and authentications associated with risk.
 Risky entities are added to low, medium, and high groups based on their score from 0-100.
-You can drill down into details and export or share the dashboard.
+You can drill down into details and export or share.

 - Additional information about each entity's risk can be viewed by clicking on the associated row in the table below the bar chart.